plawson/oc-project4/configuration/cluster/README.md

 # Server VMs

 ## kube-node07
 This is the master VM.
 It run the HDFS Namenode and the Yarn Resource Manager.
-It has complete Hadoop, Yarn and spark configuration.
+It has a complete Hadoop, Yarn and spark configuration.
 ### Distribution
 The Hadoop distribution is installed in **/home/kubernetes/code/hadoop-2.8.4**.